amadeus633/boxbuddy/README.md

 # Before Using

-Make sure to go to scripts/vpn.py and change htb_username in '"sudo openvpn lab_<htb_username>.ovpn"' to include your Hack The Box username, as well as place the ovpn file in the same folder as app.py
+To simplify use of the "VPN" feature, place your lab_<htb_username>.ovpn file in the same folder as app.py